your French knitting companion

 Photo demonstrating correct tape measure position for bust circumference measurement

-How to measure: Wrap the tape measure around the fullest part of your bust/chest, keeping it parallel to the floor.
-Don't pull tight โ€” the tape should be snug but not compressing.
+How to measure: Wrap the tape measure around the fullest part of your bust or chest, keeping it parallel to the floor.
+Don't pull tight โ€” the tape should be snug but not compressing or creating a dent in your skin.

 Why it matters: This is the primary measurement that determines your pattern size.
-Everything else flows from here.
+Nearly every sizing decision in a sweater pattern flows from the bust circumference.
+If you take only one measurement, make it this one.

 Waist Circumference

 Why it matters: Important for fitted sweaters with waist shaping.
-Less critical for boxy or oversized styles.
+If a pattern includes waist decreases and increases to create an hourglass silhouette, this measurement tells you how dramatic that shaping needs to be.
+Less critical for boxy, dropped-shoulder, or oversized styles.

 Hip Circumference